shiroe345/SimpleShell/README.md

-# SimpleShell
+Slacker's shell

-This is a simple shell developed on Linux
+This is a simple shell with some builtins , can do pipe , redirection and background execution!

+all compelted in 11/11